 I do think that we have to be very careful for both water and fire.
-Getting out on one way roads was stressful and potentially dangerous, our resources are stressed and the commons is collapsing under the weight of overuse and misuse, one family in a house over six months is our resources are stressed and the commons is company under the weight of overlage and misuse, one raminy in a noise over six months is not the same as a different touring groups of six in a house every damned weekend.
-Prices driving regulations on housing DOES increase housing supply.
-Look at the boom in ADU development over the last few years as the county has significantly reduced requirements for this type of housing.
+Getting out on one way roads was stressful and potentially dangerous, our resources are stressed and the commons is collapsing under the weight of overuse and misuse, one family in a house over six morths is not the same as different tourist groups of six in a house every damned weekend.

+Prices driving out the middle class and young people.
+Reducing regulations on housing DOES increase housing supply.
+Look at the boom in ADU development over the last few years as the county

+Neducing regulations on nousing DUEs increase nousing supply.
+Look at the boom in AUU development over the last few years as the county has significantly reduced requirements for this type of housing.

 Save lake Sonoma water for human use instead of sending it to the Ocean!

-Uthink the most logical and environmentally responsible options are to build multi-family and mixed-use housing near existing jobs and teareastating concerning the company of the lange of the lange.
-Transcriptions of the professionally exponentially exponentially exponential the profession and interventian and interventian ending near exemptions and transportations on the profession hubs (e.g., new SMART train stations).
-Think of visitability when building.
+I think the most logical and environmentally responsible options are to build mutti-family and mixed-use housing near existing jobs and transportation, or near planned transportation hubs (eg. new SMART train stations).

+Think of Visitability when building.
 Think of our aging community and the need for one level housing and elevators.

 Excessive vacation rentals are bring lots of people into the Sonoma Valley neighborhoods who are not invested in the community.
+Would be less to lodge to unitation both earther than periods by the community.

+best to lodge tourists in hotels rather than neighborhoods.

+Tils become unaffordable for the average blue collar worker.
+You must make \$28/hour to rent a one bedroom....no one pays that.
+So many of us work multiple jobs to get by...which is exhausting and no way to live.

-Would be best to lodge tourists in hotels rather than neighborhoods.
-We show the second s We in a house with a backyard, to be able to do a BBO, have a dog that can free your around.
+Affordable Single family homes in the outskirts of Santa Rosa, Windsor, Healdsburg for those of us that don't make 100K a year.
+We want to live in a house with a backyard, to be able to do a BBQ, have a dog that can freely run around.

 Parking garages in flood areas, above the parking affordable housing, low income.

-Affordable Work force housing in most unincorporated to unist towns of west county and the coast Make it affordable
+Affordable Work force housing in most unincorporated tourist towns of west county and the coast

-Make single family homes available for everyone
+Make it affordable Make single family homes available for everyone